andyli/blog/content/posts/2015/2015-08-05_typescript-vs-haxe.md

 ## Conclusion

-TypeScript and Haxe are similar in many levels.
+TypeScript and Haxe are similar in many aspects.
 They are both statically typed languages that are able to compile to JS.
 They have similar JS-like syntax and features.

 However, at the core, TypeScript and Haxe have different design philosophies.
 TypeScript is a superset of JS.
 It means it cannot modify the existing JS syntax and semantics.
 It adds a static type system and some new constructs (e.g. "proper" class/interface).
 It is not interested in optimizing the program in any way.
 Haxe looks like JS, but is more similar to other popular compiled languages like Java/C# regarding to semantics, the use of types, code organization, and optimizations.
 It also brings in a lot of advanced functional programming concepts.